 - i.
-A trust agreement approved by USEPA and GEPA regarding funds for post-closure care costs needs to be finalized and executed; - ii.
-RCRA-compliant post-closure care financial assurance must be provided, which will necessitate certain contracts to be in place before the termination of the Receivership; - iii.
-Funds must be transferred from the Ordot Dump Post-Closure Care Reserve Account (managed by the Receiver) to a post-closure cost trust fund for which a bank is trustee; - iv.
-The Receiver must determine that GSWA is able and prepared to take over responsibility for the monitoring and supervision of the operator performing post-closure work at the Dump, and complete the technical work relating to the Ordot Dump Post-Closure Care Plan, both of which are currently overseen by the Receiver; - v.
-Any services required from consultants and contractors to complete the work must be paid from the Ordot Dump Post-Closure Care Reserve Account managed by the Receiver; - vi.
-All remaining contracts to which the Receiver is a party, e.g., the Independent Engineer Contract and the Ordot Dump Operator Contract must be assigned to an appropriate successor; - vii.
-The ongoing investigation of seeps at the site, the increase in leachate generation that occurred in 2018-2022, and the identification of possible remedies if needed must be completed; and - viii.
+There are two (2) Technical Memos that the Receiver submitted to the USEPA in 2021 to be part of the post-closure permit application that USEPA has not commented on to date, and needs to do so in order for the application to be complete. - ii.
+A trust agreement approved by USEPA and GEPA regarding funds for post-closure care costs needs to be finalized and executed; - iii.
+RCRA-compliant post-closure care financial assurance must be provided, which will necessitate certain contracts to be in place before the termination of the Receivership; - iv.
+Funds must be transferred from the Ordot Dump Post-Closure Care Reserve Account (managed by the Receiver) to a post-closure cost trust fund for which a bank is trustee and GSWA is the manager; - v.
+The Receiver must determine that GSWA is able and prepared to take over responsibility for the monitoring and supervision of the operator performing post-closure work at the Dump, and complete the technical work relating to the Ordot Dump Post-Closure Care Plan, both of which are currently performed by the Receiver; - vi.
+Any services required from consultants and contractors to complete the work must be paid from the Ordot Dump Post-Closure Care Reserve Account managed by the Receiver; - vii.
+All remaining contracts to which the Receiver is a party, i.e. the Independent Engineer Contract and the Ordot Dump Operator Contract must be assigned to an appropriate successor; - viii.
+The ongoing investigation of seeps at the site, the increase in leachate generation that occurred in 2018-2022, and the identification of possible remedies if needed must be completed; and - ix.
 The issues regarding the requirements of the Consent Decree including that all discharges from the Ordot Dump cease and that such cessation be certified must be resolved.